scribe-org/Scribe-iOS/README.md

   - Example: typing /pl chosen_noun could provide the plural for the noun -->

-- Moving grammar files to a new repository in [scribe-org](https://github.com/scribe-org) and accessing them remotely to allow Android and extension access
+- Moving grammar files to a new repository in [scribe-org](https://github.com/scribe-org) and accessing them remotely to allow Android and extension access (see issue)

   - This would likely best be implemented via a Python package that allows users to access data within JSON files stored in the package

   - The creation of a repository with grammar rules for Scribe languages would be a valuable resource for Scribe and the open-source community

-- Converting Scribe keyboards into downloadable packs within the app
+- Converting Scribe keyboards into downloadable packs within the app (see issue)

 - Make shift key change color after being pressed (see issue)